mashiike/prepalert/README.md

    current

 COMMANDS:
-   init     create inital config
-   run      run server (default command) help, h  Shows a list of commands or help for one command
+   exec      Generate a virtual webhook from past alert to execute the rule init      create inital config run       run server (default command) validate  validate the configuration help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --address value                    run address (default: ":8080") [$PREPALERT_ADDRESS]